 Liquidation

-A liquidation occurs when a trader’s position moves against them enough that their account equity drops below the maintenance margin — which is set at half of the initial margin at maximum leverage (ranging from 1.25% at 40x to 16.7% at 3x, depending on the asset).
+A liquidation occurs when a trader’s position moves against them enough that their account equity falls below the maintenance margin (maintenance margin is set to half of the initial margin at max leverage, ranging from ~1.25% at 40x to ~16.7% at 3x depending on the asset).

 Liquidations are based on the mark price, a blend of CEX spot prices and HyENA's internal book data, which offers a fairer, more stable reference during volatility.

-In the HyENA system, liquidations go directly to the order book — allowing open participation, avoiding clearance fees, and letting traders retain remaining margin.
+As HyENA is a HIP-3 DEX, there is currently no backstop liquidation.
+Liquidations go directly to the order book, allowing open participation, avoiding clearance fees, and letting traders retain remaining margin.
 Large positions are partially liquidated (20%) first, with a 30-second cooldown before full liquidation attempts.
-HLPe will look to democratize backstop liquidations - its profits go to the community rather than centralized operators.
+HyENA's liquidity vault, HLPe, will endeavor to facilitate liquidations through the orderbook and distribute the PnL to HLPe depositors.

 Liquidation prices are shown when a position is opened, though they may vary slightly with funding changes or PnL fluctuations.